-Enhanced map navigation
+Better map navigation

-- New Go To XY command for navigating to and annotating coordinate locations you type in. - Mouse wheel support for zooming, panning and re-centering map reduces need to switch tools while working. - Full set of keyboard shortcuts for map navigation and new menu of shortcuts when you right-click map. - New option to customize exactly where on your map the Full Extent button zooms out to. - Easier to specify scale with new customizable scale control including support for relative scale input. - New Viewer window makes it easy to view and work with your data at multiple scales simultaneously. - Enhanced Find dialog includes built-in web services for finding places and addresses. - New My Places dialog gives quick access to frequently used addresses, locations & extents from any map or globe.
+- New Go To XY command for navigating to and annotating coordinate locations you type in. - Mouse wheel support for zooming, panning and re-centering map reduces need to switch tools while working. - Full set of keyboard shortcuts for map navigation and new menu of shortcuts when you right-click map. - New option to customize exactly where on your map the Full Extent button zooms out to. - Easier to specify scale with new customizable scale control including support for relative scale input. - New viewer window lets you work at several scales simultaneously & compare multiple data frames side-by-side. - New My Places dialog gives quick access to frequently used addresses, locations & extents from any map or globe.